By Melody Cosgrove

 We’ve all had that moment where we walk into Beaver Lodge, ready to either slack off or get things done, only to find out we’re having an advisory.
 Most people zone out while the teacher drones about something they’ll forget the second they walk out the door.
-But for those who planned to get work done or meet with a teacher, this can be frustrating.
-And when students ask teachers why they need to learn the advisory lessons or who came up with them, they get the same response: “It’s not my choice.
+But for those who planned to get work done or meet with a teacher, this is frustrating.
+And when students ask teachers why they need to learn the advisory lessons, they get the same response: “It’s not my choice.
 The administrators give us these lessons.”

 Students then direct their criticism toward the “big bad administrators.”
-Got a problem with the amount of assemblies?
+Got a problem with the number of assemblies?
 Blame the administrators.
 Are advisories dull and time-consuming?
 It’s all the admins’ fault.

 But is it true?
 Are administrators to blame, or are we blowing things out of proportion?
-To learn more, I talked with Mr. Zaworski, a math teacher at BHS.
+To learn more, I talked with BHS math teacher Peter Zaworski.

 “I don’t think any one topic is inappropriate for advisories, I just wish we had less overall…You don’t want burnout for your students or your staff,” said Zaworski.
 He followed up with his concern that he’s not able to see his students often enough to help them succeed in class.

-Social studies teacher Mr. Sandri expressed a similar sentiment, doubting teachers’ abilities to adequately discuss the material covered during advisories.
+Social studies teacher Dominic Sandri expressed a similar sentiment, doubting teachers’ abilities to adequately discuss the material covered in advisories.

-Students aren’t complaining for complaining’s sake—even the staff are disgruntled.
+Students aren’t complaining for fun—even the staff are disgruntled.
 But how are they affected?
 What’s their role in Beaver Lodge?

 Teachers aren’t legally allowed to teach Beaver Lodge—if they were, they would go over their maximum number of classes, five.
 (The other two periods are for planning.)
-But if it isn’t a class, what is it?
-It’s a duty.
+Instead, it’s a duty.
 Remember in elementary school, when teachers watched you run around the playground at recess?
 That’s a duty.

-So, a teacher’s job during Beaver Lodge is basically to make sure we don’t do anything stupid.
-Advisories are where it gets iffy, though, because teachers aren’t allowed to teach or plan a lesson for that class period.
+A teacher’s job during Beaver Lodge is to make sure students don’t do anything stupid.
+Advisories are where it gets iffy, though, because teachers can’t teach or plan lessons for that class period.
 The solution?
-Administrators create the lesson plans, and teachers read off of whatever’s sent to them.
+Administrators create the lesson plans, and teachers read off of them.

 But if administrators make it easy for teachers, what’s the problem?

-It’s that students’ attitude toward advisories have turned into something like, “Hey, the teacher’s reading from the screen.
+It’s that students’ attitudes toward advisories have turned into something like, “Hey, the teacher’s reading from the screen.
 Even they look bored, so we don’t have to pay attention.”

-This is a big reason why no one likes advisories: Teachers are disinterested because they aren’t qualified to teach the curriculum, and they spread that disinterest to students.
+This is why no one likes advisories.
+Teachers are disinterested because they aren’t qualified to teach the curriculum, and they spread that disinterest to students.
 It’s a lose-lose situation.
-This, paired with students’ annoyance that there’s less time to do homework and access teachers, magnifies an already tense situation.
+Paired with students’ annoyance that there’s less time to work and access teachers, this magnifies an already tense situation.

 It’s unfortunate: since advisories happen so often, their content has become white noise, with students paying less and less attention as the days go by.
 It doesn’t help that lately, we’ve had more Wednesday Beaver Lodges than usual due to days off.

-I used to agree with everyone else, blaming the administrators for the long, boring advisories.
+I used to blame the administrators for the long, boring advisories.
 But I no longer believe they ignore us.
 Here’s why.

-“I wanted students to feel comfortable speaking, so we did not have an admin there,” Erwin told me when asked about Beaver Congress last year.
+“I wanted students to feel comfortable speaking, so we did not have an admin there,” Erwin told me about Beaver Congress last year.
 “Halfway through the school year, [students] said, ‘We need the principal to hear what’s on our minds.’”
 As a result, an administrator was present at the final Beaver Congress meeting.
-“At the beginning of this year…They said they needed an administrator there to help bridge the disconnect.
-So I find it intriguing that people don’t want an administrator in that conversation,” said Erwin.

 This, if anything, demonstrates our administrators’ willingness to listen to students.
 But it also shows that opinions change, making it difficult to shape the school to everyone’s liking.